 4. Make your content really easy to share

-You already have social sharing icons on your blog content, right?
+You already have social sharing widgets or social sharing plugins on your blog content, right?

 I don’t need to tell you that.
-But do you use Click to Tweet or Markerly?
+But do you use the social sharing tools Click to Tweet or Markerly?

 Markerly provides a free sharing widget that allows readers to share content has been copied or highlighted.